ntBre/ProgrammingProjects/Project00/README.md

 into your editor and save it.
 Depending on your editor, there may be some built-in ways to run the program, but I will not assume anything about your editor.
-As such, go back to your terminal and type `python hello.py`, making sure you are in the same directory as your `hello.py` file.
+As such, go back to your terminal and type `$ python hello.py`, making sure you are in the same directory as your `hello.py` file.
 This should run the program and print the expected message to your screen.
-Remember to type `python3 hello.py` instead if your version check indicated that you needed to earlier.
+Remember to type `$ python3 hello.py` instead if your version check indicated that you needed to earlier.
 If this worked, you should be ready to move on to the rest of the projects!